Thesis: Philippines

 In the Philippines, an academic thesis is named by the degree, such as bachelor/undergraduate thesis or masteral thesis.
 However, in Philippine English, the term doctorate is typically replaced with doctoral (as in the case of "doctoral dissertation"), though in official documentation the former is still used.
 The terms thesis and dissertation are commonly used interchangeably in everyday language yet it is generally understood that a thesis refers to bachelor/undergraduate and master academic work while a dissertation is named for doctorate work.

 The Philippine system is influenced by American collegiate system, in that it requires a research project to be submitted before being allowed to write a thesis.
 This project is mostly given as a prerequisite writing course to the actual thesis and is accomplished in the term period before; supervision is provided by one professor assigned to a class.
 This project is later to be presented in front of an academic panel, often the entire faculty of an academic department, with their recommendations contributing to the acceptance, revision, or rejection of the initial topic.
 In addition, the presentation of the research project will help the candidate choose their primary thesis adviser.

 An undergraduate thesis is completed in the final year of the degree alongside existing seminar (lecture) or laboratory courses, and is often divided into two presentations: proposal and thesis presentations (though this varies across universities), whereas a master thesis or doctorate dissertation is accomplished in the last term alone and is defended once.
 In most universities, a thesis is required for the bestowment of a degree to a candidate alongside a number of units earned throughout their academic period of stay, though for practice and skills-based degrees a practicum and a written report can be achieved instead.
-The examination board often consists of 3 to 5 examiners, often professors in a university (with a Masters or PhD degree) depending on the university's examination rules.
+The examination board often consists of three to five examiners, often professors in a university (with a Masters or Ph.D. degree) depending on the university's examination rules.
 Required word length, complexity, and contribution to scholarship varies widely across universities in the country.